 While this, like any other model, is only intended to provide a frame of reference for an analysis, and not a depiction of reality, it does focus on good things to think about composing texts in business settings.

-One of these “things,” is audience.
-Below are links to seven business communications texts, each one written for a radically different purpose and in a different context from the others.
+Below are links to three business “texts,” each one written for a radically different purpose and in a different context for the others.
 As you review them, think about their intended (and perhaps even, unintended) audiences:

 - Letter from James G. Robinson to Lindsay Lohan regarding the film, Georgia Rule.